Skip to main content

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-08-14.
 Grade methodology: LakeGrade methodology.

-Track South Twin Lake
+Watch South Twin Lake water quality

 Subscribe for LakeQuality updates by email.
 No spam, unsubscribe anytime.